-The FY2023-2024 One Year Action Plan identifies projects and programs that will be funded by the Community Development Block Grant (CDBG), HOME Investment Partnership (HOME), and Emergency Solutions Grants (ESG).
-Seminole County is slated to receive \$2,176,333 in CDBG funds, \$987,771 in HOME funds, and \$190,975 in ESG funds.
-The FY2023-2024 Action Plan was prepared with input from the public in accordance with federal regulations.
+The FY2024-2025 One Year Action Plan identifies projects and programs that will be funded by the Community Development Block Grant (CDBG), HOME Investment Partnership (HOME), and Emergency Solutions Grants (ESG).
+Seminole County is slated to receive \$2,200,355 in CDBG funds, \$840,010 in HOME funds, and \$191,277 in ESG funds.
+The FY2024-2025 Action Plan was prepared with input from the public in accordance with federal regulations.
 The plan seeks to implement the goals and objectives of the Consolidated Plan to benefit low and moderate-income households and individuals in Seminole County through provision of various improvements and services.

 HUD requires input from the public regarding proposed projects and initiatives that result from the Federal funds entrusted to Seminole County.
 Public comment can be obtained in a variety of ways.
 The public is welcome to call, email, write, meet in person, and participate in public meetings/forums.
 All notifications regarding the Annual Action Plan are published in the Orlando Sentinel, a newspaper of general circulation, as required by Federal regulations.
 Seminole County also hosts public meetings and gathers feedback from stakeholders at various stages of the planning process.
 A public hearing is held prior to the publication of the draft annual action plan.
 The public is also given a 30-day comment period to offer their feedback after the draft action plan has been published.
 Additionally, a summary advertisement is published in the newspaper and County website.
 Hard copies are made available at the Community Services Offices for persons who have limited access to a computer or those who require in depth explanations of our programs and requirements.
-The public comment period began May 26, 2023 and ended on June 26, 2023.
+The public comment period began May 23, 2024 and ended on June 23, 2024.
+The County did not receive any public comments during this time frame.

 Seminole County uses a request for proposal process to allow non-profit organizations to partner to implement programs that are funded through CDBG Public Services, HOME, and the Emergency Solutions Grant.
-Agencies were notified on January 29, 2023 about the available funding.
+Agencies were notified on January 28, 2024 about the available funding.
 They also participated in technical assistance workshops prior to the submittal of grant applications.
-Proposals were received and review by staff for eligibility after receipt, and reviewed and ranked by the Application Review Team on May 16, 2023.
+Proposals were received and review by staff for eligibility after receipt, and reviewed and ranked by the Application Review Team on June 2, 2024.

-Additionally, the draft 2023-2024 Action Plan was presented to the Seminole County Board of County Commissioners on July 25, 2023.
+Additionally, the draft 2024-2025 Action Plan was presented to the Seminole County Board of County Commissioners on July 23, 2024.
 The public was given an opportunity to comment prior to approval by the Commissioners.
+The County did not receive any public comments during this commission meeting and the plan was approved through consent.